mendix/mx-check-deprecations/README.md

 ## Install

-Make sure you have the [latest NodeJS LTS](https://nodejs.org/en/) version installed (this checker might have problems with Node v0.10.x and v0.12.x).
-At the moment it is v4.2.3 LTS.
+Make sure you have the [latest NodeJS LTS](https://nodejs.org/en/) version installed.
+This should be 8.x.x

 Run: